jiangshibiao/MUA-Interpreter/out/production/Project/README.md

     make "b 233
     prt "b
     ```
-- useful system funtions helped for designing funtion
+- useful system funtions helped for defined funtion
 	+ `stop`: Stop this function immediately.
 	+ `output<value>`: The return value of this function is `value`.
 	+ `export <name>`: Export the value of `name` from local space to the main space.

 #### Expressions

-+ For convenience, expression should be surrounded by `()`.
++ For convenience, expression must be surrounded by `()`.
-+ Expressions can be mixed up with functions and other expressions.
++ Expressions can be mixed up with functions.
-+ Consecutive negative indications should be supported.
 ```
 print (:a + sub 4 3 * 2) // => 3.0 (1 + (4 - 3) * 2 = 3)
 print (:a + sub 4 (3*2)) // => -1.0 (1 + (4 - (3*2)) = -1)
-print (1+---2) // --> -1.0
 ```

 Continued...